 Children's Rehabilitation Services

 Pediatric rehabilitation services at Lifespan include occupational therapy, physical therapy, speech-language pathology, audiology, and neurological and pain consultations for children and adolescents who have physical, developmental, and sensory motor challenges; have experienced injuries; or have other medical needs.
-Our facilities in Providence, East Providence (COAST Clinic at Bradley Hospital), East Greenwich and Newport provide continuation of care in an outpatient setting.
+Our facilities in Providence, East Providence (COAST Clinic at Bradley Hospital), East Greenwich, Lincoln and Central Falls provide continuation of care in an outpatient setting.
 We will be able to refer you to the location that can best provide the appropriate services and resources.

 Our focus is on each individual child and the child’s participation.
 Our goal is to improve a child’s physical function and skills, while encouraging confidence, independence, and self-assurance in their abilities.
 Our highly trained inpatient and outpatient team includes a board-certified pediatric neurologist as medical director, physical therapists, occupational therapists, speech language pathologists, audiologists and physical therapist assistants.
 Our team uses age-appropriate strategies and equipment to meet each child’s specific physical, emotional and cognitive needs.